LukaRakic00/food-react-app/README.md

-Fast food app in react, json database and add to cart
+Fast food app in react, json database and add to cart functionality